How to Easily Fix Media Pending Error (After Render) in Adobe Premiere Pro

 While I haven’t been able to figure out specifically what’s causing the issue, with enough poking around, I found a couple of reliable solutions.
 If this error has been bothering you, too, here’s how to fix it.

-After testing some different methods, the most reliable way to fix the issue has been the following:
+After testing some different methods, this is the most reliable way to fix the issue: